Everything PR News

 The shrinkage of Musk's fortune was the largest single-week wealth loss recorded by the Index up to that point — larger than the amount Jeff Bezos lost due to his divorce.
 Musk had become the world's richest person in January 2021, with a sizable gap between him and his nearest challenger.
 The loss did not change Musk's status as the world's richest person.
 He retained the position at a valuation of approximately $323 billion, with the gap to Bezos still around $82 billion.

-The share price decline followed Musk's Twitter poll asking followers whether he should sell some of his Tesla stock to cover his pending taxes.
+The share-price decline followed Musk's Twitter poll asking followers whether he should sell some of his Tesla stock to cover his pending taxes.
 The poll's resounding majority answered yes.
 Tesla stock declined approximately 7% on Monday and fell as much as 12% on Tuesday.

 A contributing factor was the disclosure that Kimbal Musk — a Tesla director and Elon's brother — had sold Tesla stock worth more than $100 million.
 Musk also posted publicly about Tesla's deal with Hertz, an event the market reacted to alongside the poll-driven sales activity.

-The Effects
+The effects

-Musk's tweet was widely described as the most expensive tweet ever recorded.
+Musk's tweet was widely described as one of the most expensive tweets ever recorded.
 The poll drew 3.5 million participants, with 57.9% voting yes.
 The cumulative impact on Tesla's market value ran into hundreds of billions in the immediate window — though Tesla stock remained up approximately 45% across 2021 even after the decline.
 The company's market capitalization had hit $1 trillion and stayed above the threshold.
 A Hertz Global Holdings order for 100,000 Tesla vehicles further stabilized investor sentiment.
 The broader trigger for the saga was the proposed U.S. billionaires' income tax then under congressional discussion.

 EPR Editorial Team